All About Roasted Vegetables

 Next, put all your chopped vegetables into a mixing bowl and add a little olive oil, Italian herb seasoning, and salt.
 Mix everything to thoroughly coat the vegetables in oil.

+Put a sheet of parchment paper or a silicone baking mat onto your baking sheet.
 See the lists above to determine which vegetables require 40 minutes baking and which require just 20.
 If you’re using vegetables that take different amounts of roasting time, you can start the ones that require 40 minutes.
 Only add a single layer of vegetables to your baking sheet, since if you pile them atop one another they won’t cook evenly or brown properly.

 Variations:

 - Are you a garlic lover?
 If so, and you’re roasting vegetables that take a while to cook, you can also roast garlic simultaneously.
 Roasted garlic has a remarkably mellow flavor and a wonderfully rich texture.
 Just throw some unpeeled cloves—or an entire bulb—in the oven along with your vegetables.
 After roasting, the skins peel off easily.
 You can eat the cloves whole, or mash them and mix with olive oil as a sensational spread for French baguettes and other breads.
+Garlic needs only about ten minutes of roasting to be properly cooked, so take it out before everything else.

-- Another way to jazz things up is to put all your veggies back into the mixing bowl after roasting and add a few squirts of balsamic vinegar along with some freshly-ground black pepper.
+- Another way to jazz things up is to put all your veggies back into the mixing bowl after roasting and add a few squirts of balsamic vinegar along with some freshly ground black pepper.
 Give everything a final mix to coat the vegetables and then serve.